WMTJ

 WMTJ (channel 40), branded on-air as Sistema TV, is a PBS member television station serving San Juan, Puerto Rico that is licensed to Fajardo.
 The station is owned by Ana G. Méndez University.
 WMTJ's studios are located in San Juan, and its transmitter is located in the El Yunque National Forest.

 WMTJ has one full-service satellite: WQTO, virtual channel 26 (digital channel 19), in Ponce.
 WMTJ's digital signal was not on the air until a few months before the transition deadline.
-Digital transmitter deployment for WMTJ had been proven difficult as the transmitter site is located in a remote tropical forest on national park land, requiring USDA Forest Service approvals of any new transmission tower.
+Installation of a digital transmitter for WMTJ had been difficult as the transmitter site is located in a remote tropical forest on national park land, requiring USDA Forest Service approvals of any new transmission tower.

 History

 WMTJ first broadcast in April 1985.

-Due to damage from Hurricane Maria, WMTJ was forced to go off the air on September 20, 2017 (the station's website still lists the schedule from September 11 to 17, 2017 with some shows no longer on the schedule such as Thomas and Friends).
+Due to damage from Hurricane Maria, WMTJ was forced to go off the air on September 20, 2017 (the station's website still lists the schedule from September 11 to 17, 2017 with some shows no longer on the schedule such as Thomas & Friends).
 On October 16, 2017, the Ana G. Mendez University System announced that the station would be shut down indefinitely as part of a larger suspension of non-academic activities at the school.
-The shutdown left Puerto Rico without a PBS station since fellow public television station WIPR-TV (channel 6) had dropped its PBS membership in 2011.
+This shutdown left Puerto Rico without a PBS station as fellow public television station WIPR-TV (channel 6) had dropped its PBS membership in 2011.
 On December 20, WMTJ returned to the air via Liberty Puerto Rico, some of PBS programming can be seen on Channel 3 & 67 and in HD on channels 203 & 267.
-On January 2, 2018, just months after the shutdown, WMTJ resumed regular over-the-air broadcasting operations via WSTE-DT (Teleisla) and can be seen on channel 40.1 from the transmitter located in Aguas Buenas remaining on the air until January 23.
-On January 24, WMTJ resumed operations with a reduced power of 17.7 kilowatts from El Yunque.
-On January 1, 2019 WMTJ returned to the air on its digital channel 15 and transmitter power increased to 174 kilowatts.
-While the station is still available on Dish Network in Puerto Rico, the station is no longer available on DirecTV in Puerto Rico due to unknown reasons as of 2017.
-As of 2019, Sistema TV is one of the minority of the stations to not receive PBS' overhaul branding.
+On January 2, 2018, just months after the shutdown, WMTJ resumed regular over-the-air broadcasting operations via station WSTE-DT (Teleisla) and can be seen on channel 40.1 from the transmitter located in Aguas Buenas remaining on the air until January 23.
+On January 24, WMTJ resumed broadcasting with a reduced power of 17.7 kilowatts from El Yunque.
+On January 1, 2019, WMTJ returned to the air on its digital channel 15 and transmitter power increased to 174 kilowatts.
+While the station is still available on Dish Network in Puerto Rico, the station is no longer available on DirecTV in Puerto Rico for unknown reasons as of 2017.

+On April 26, 2022, WIPR-TV officially rejoined PBS after ten years as an educational independent station and returned to being Puerto Rico's only other PBS member station.

 Local programming

-The majority of the station's daily programming is from PBS, but it has some locally produced content as well.
+The majority of the station's daily programming is from PBS, but it broadcasts some locally produced content as well.